Sarah Janssen MD, PhD, MPH

 Science and Environmental Health Network; Boston Medical Center

 Human disease results from complex interactions among genes and the environment.
 Environmental exposures to chemical, physical and biological agents may cause or contribute to disease in susceptible individuals.
 Personal lifestyle factors, such as diet, smoking, alcohol use, level of exercise and UV exposure, often are a primary focus when considering preventable causes of disease.
 However, exposures to chemical contaminants on the job, at home, in the outdoors and even in utero, are increasingly recognized as important and preventable contributors to human disease.
-These exposures are the focus of this project.
+These exposures, along with a few non-chemical exposures, are the focus of this project.

 More than 80,000 chemicals have been developed, distributed and discarded into the environment over the past 50 years.
 The majority of them have not been tested for potential toxic effects in humans or animals.
 Some of these chemicals are commonly found in air, water, food, homes, work places and communities.
 Whereas the toxicity of one chemical may be incompletely understood, an understanding of the effect from exposures to mixtures of chemicals is even less complete.
 Chemicals may have opposing, additive or even synergistic effects.
 One example of a synergistic effect is tobacco smoking coupled with asbestos exposure, which increases the risk of lung cancer by 25-fold—a risk much higher than that resulting from the sum of the risks of the individual agents.